greenelab/deep-review/sections/02_intro.md

 watching online videos [@doi:10.1109/ICASSP.2013.6639343].
 Such approaches, termed deep learning, seem like a solution to the challenge presented by the growth of data in biomedicine.
-Perhaps these algorithms could identify the biological "cats" hidden in our data - the patterns unknown to researcher - and could act on them.
+Perhaps these algorithms could identify the biological "cats" hidden in our data - the patterns unknown to the researcher - and allow the researcher to act on them.

 Deep learning has since transformed image analysis achieving human-level results in several tasks [@doi:10.1007/s11263-015-0816-y].
 In addition, deep learning has been revolutionary in speech recognition and synthesis [arXiv:1412.5567v2,   arXiv:1609.08144], game-playing and reinforcement learning [@doi:10.1038/nature16961, doi:10.1038/nature14236], and natural language processing [   arXiv:1310.4546, arXiv:1609.08144].
 In contrast, researchers' initial forays into the use of these techniques in biomedicine have been relatively limited.
-There are certainly numerous promising examples, but we have not yet seen the massive convergence on these approaches that occurred in other fields.
+There are certainly numerous promising examples, but we have not yet seen the convergence on these approaches that occurred in other fields.
 In this review, we examine whether this is simply a matter of time or if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful to apply.